a-einstein/WpfShop/README.md

 * The application should start up right away, but may be hidden behind other windows.
 * The start menu gets a folder added: *Programs / RCS / Shopping*.
 * Uninstallation can be done by: *Control Panel / Program and Features / CyclOne*.
-* Updates are currently not reported, but can be done manually after uninstalling.
+* Updating is currently not supported, but can be done manually after uninstalling.